leanprover/lean4/doc/quickstart.md

     info: downloading component 'lean'
     ```

-1. While it is installing you can paste the following Lean program into the new file:
+1. While it is installing, you can paste the following Lean program into the new file:

     ```lean
     #eval Lean.versionString
     ```

-    When the install finishes the Lean Language Server should start automatically and you should get a syntax-highlighting and a "Lean Infoview" popping up on the right.
-You will see the output of the #eval statement when
+    When the installation has finished, the Lean Language Server should start automatically and you should get syntax-highlighting and a "Lean Infoview" popping up on the right.
+You will see the output of the `#eval` statement when
-    you place your cursor at the end of the #eval statement.
+    you place your cursor at the end of the statement.

     ![successful setup](images/code-success.png)